Bitget Review

 Frequently Asked Questions

 Up to 125x on major pairs like BTC/USDT and ETH/USDT.
 Altcoin pairs typically max out at 20-75x because of higher volatility.
-Your VIP level and account risk tier can also affect available leverage limits.
-Here is my honest take on leverage: 125x exists on the platform, but using it is a fast way to get liquidated.
-Even a 0.8% price move against you at 125x wipes out your position.
-I kept my leverage under 10x during my entire testing period and still experienced one close call during a sudden BTC drop.
-New traders should start at 1x (no leverage) or 2-3x and only increase after they understand how funding rates, liquidation prices, and margin requirements work.
+VIP level and account risk tier can also affect available leverage limits.
+A candid note on leverage: 125x exists on the platform, but using it is a fast way to get liquidated.
+Even a 0.8% price move against a 125x position wipes out the margin.
+Keeping leverage under 10x is the prudent approach, and even at that level sudden BTC swings can bring a position close to liquidation.
+New traders should start at 1x (no leverage) or 2-3x and only increase after understanding how funding rates, liquidation prices, and margin requirements work.
 The availability of high leverage is a feature of the derivatives infrastructure, not a recommendation.

 Level 1 requires your legal name, date of birth, and country of residence.
 It typically approves in minutes.
 Level 2 requires uploading a government-issued ID (passport, national ID, or driver's license) and completing facial recognition verification.
-My Level 2 took 3 hours to approve.
-Other users report anywhere from 30 minutes to several days depending on submission quality and how busy the verification queue is.
+Per user reports, Level 2 typically takes 30 minutes to 3 hours; during high-demand periods it can take 2–5 days.
 Complete KYC before depositing money.
 Several Trustpilot reviewers reported frustrating delays when trying to verify after they already had funds on the platform.
 Without at least Level 1, withdrawal limits are severely restricted.
-Level 2 unlocks P2P trading, fiat withdrawals, and higher withdrawal limits.
+Level 2 adds access to P2P trading, fiat withdrawals, and higher withdrawal limits.
 Use good lighting and a plain background when photographing your documents.
 Most rejections come from poor image quality.

 Yes, with caveats.
 Bitget is one of the better exchanges for beginners specifically because of the demo account and copy trading.
 The $100,000 demo account lets you practice with live market data before risking real money.
 Copy trading lets you follow experienced traders while you learn how markets work.
 The interface is clean and does not overwhelm you with complexity.
 Bitget Academy provides structured educational content.
-24/7 live chat support answered my basic questions within 10 minutes during testing.
+24/7 live chat support typically answers basic questions within 10 minutes.
 The caveats: Bitget lacks the regulatory protection of Coinbase or Kraken, so beginners who prioritize safety over features may prefer those platforms.
 High leverage options are available and dangerous for inexperienced traders.
-I recommend beginners start with the demo for at least a week, then try copy trading with $100-200 before attempting manual trades.
+Beginners should start with the demo for at least a week, then try copy trading with $100-200 before attempting manual trades.

 Adequate but not exceptional.
 Bitget offers 24/7 live chat, email support, and a help center with extensive documentation.
-During my testing, live chat responded within 5-15 minutes for simple questions like fee explanations and deposit status checks.
-More complex issues took longer and sometimes required escalation.
-Email support runs slower at 12-48 hours for typical responses.
-The help center resolved most of my routine questions without needing to contact a person.
+Per user reports, live chat typically responds within 5–15 minutes for simple questions like fee explanations and deposit status checks.
+More complex issues take longer and sometimes require escalation.
+Email support runs slower at 12–48 hours for typical responses.
+The help center resolves most routine questions without needing to contact a person.
 Compared to Coinbase (which offers phone support) or Kraken (which has a detailed ticket system with knowledgeable agents), Bitget's support is a step behind.
-For urgent matters involving account access or fund security, live chat worked best, though I had to follow up twice on one complex issue before getting a resolution.
+For urgent matters involving account access or fund security, live chat is the recommended first contact.

 No deposit required to explore